darqos/darqos/doc/roadmap.md

     * It should have an exposed API.
     * The viewer should use the type implementation, including providing whatever hooks are required for rendering.
+    * This doesn't need to be emacs (yet): simple functionality is ok

 Story
 * Boot device.